 Annual Cash Bonus.
-For fiscal 2013, cash bonuses represented a significant component of our named executive officers' total cash compensation.
+For fiscal 2014, cash bonuses represented a significant component of our named executive officers' total cash compensation.
 Other than the limitations imposed by the annual cap under our Section 162(m) plan, we did not establish a cash bonus program with pre-set performance goals that were required to be met.
-The annual cash bonuses approved by the Committee for our named executive officers in respect of services for fiscal 2013 were primarily based on Company and individual performance, and took into account a review of historical compensation paid to each named executive officer.
-See "-Fiscal 2013 NEO Compensation Decisions" below for the factors taken into consideration.
+The annual cash bonuses approved by the Committee for our named executive officers in respect of services and performance for fiscal 2014 were primarily based on Company and individual performance, and took into account a review of historical compensation paid to each named executive officer and peer group analyses (used as a reference without benchmarking to a specified target).
+See "-Fiscal 2014 NEO Compensation Decisions" below for the factors taken into consideration.

 Annual Equity Bonus.
 Equity-based awards are intended to align the incentives of our named executive officers with the long-term performance of the Company and to promote long-term retention of key members of our management team.
-Equity bonuses awarded to each named executive officer represent a fixed percentage of total reward.
-For fiscal 2013, equity represented 65% of the CEO's total reward and 45% of the total rewards of other named executive officers (excluding Mr. Brierwood who was awarded cash in lieu of an equity bonus in anticipation of his February 14, 2014 retirement from the Company).
-For Messrs.
-Fernandez, Qutub and Pettit, equity bonuses were delivered in an equal split of 50% PSUs and 50% RSUs.
-In consideration of the Company's decision to explore strategic alternatives for the ISS business headed by Mr. Retelny, the Committee determined that Mr. Retelny's equity bonus should be delivered in 100% RSUs.
-The RSUs granted as part of the annual equity-based awards vest and convert to MSCI shares in one-third increments on the first, second and third anniversaries of grant.
+Equity bonuses awarded to each named executive officer represent a fixed percentage of Total Reward.
+For fiscal 2014, equity represented 65% of the CEO's Total Reward and 45% of the Total Reward of the other named executive officers.
+For all NEOs, equity bonuses were delivered in an equal split of 50% PSUs and 50% RSUs.
+With respect to the grant of equity bonuses in 2015, the Committee modified the RSU vesting schedule for RSUs granted in that year only to help mitigate the impact on the executives' annual equity award vesting and conversion in light of the Committee's approval of three year cliff-vesting for PSUs (i.e.,100% vesting at the end of the three year performance period).
+The RSUs granted as part of the annual equity-based awards in 2015 in respect of fiscal 2014 vest and convert to MSCI shares at a rate of 16.7%, 66.7% and 16.6% on the first, second and third anniversaries of the grant date, respectively.

-The number of PSUs earned will be determined in two steps.
-First, application of a matrix based on a combination of the Company's two-year cumulative Revenue and two-year cumulative Net Income Per Share will establish the initial number of PSUs.
-Application of the matrix can result in an initial number of PSUs ranging from 0% to 175% of grant amounts, subject to a threshold payout level of 25%.
+The number of PSUs granted in 2015 in respect of fiscal 2014 that are earned will be determined in two steps.
+First, application of a matrix based on a combination of the Company's three-year cumulative Revenue and three-year cumulative Adjusted Earnings Per Share will establish the initial number of PSUs.
+Application of the matrix can result in an initial number of PSUs ranging from 0% to 175% of grant amounts, subject to a threshold payout level of 25% for performance of 85.01% of baseline for both metrics.
 No PSUs will be earned if performance for either performance metric is less than this established threshold.
+The PSUs also provide that the Committee may adjust the performance metrics, generally based on United States Generally Accepted Accounting Principles consistently applied, to take into account certain events, such as, among other things, the impact of acquisitions or dispositions.

-Second, if application of the matrix results in an initial number of PSUs greater than zero, the number of PSUs will be subject to further adjustment based on the Company's two-year ROIC.
-The ROIC modifier will adjust the number of initial PSUs within a range of 90% to 110%.
-The final number of PSUs following any ROIC adjustment will range from a threshold of 22.5% to a maximum of 192.5% of grant amounts.
+Second, if application of the matrix results in an initial number of PSUs greater than zero, the number of PSUs will be subject to further adjustment based on the Company's three-year ROIC.
+The ROIC performance metric will adjust the number of initial PSUs within a range of 90% to 110%.
+The final number of PSUs following any ROIC adjustment will range from 22.5% (assuming threshold performance) to a maximum of 192.5% of grant amounts.